jansmolders86/mediacenterjs/README.md

 * The render engine is the way the view is written down.
 Currently only JADE is supported.
 * The exports.index is the initial route to the app.
 And in this case will render the hello.jade file in the views folder.
 * The 'index' is the key used by the routing to assign te proper handeling.
-Another example is 'post'.
+Another example is 'get'.

 __The public part of an App / Making it public__

 When we go back to the root folder you will also see a folder called public.
 Everything in this folder is accessible from the client.

 Add a folder with the same name.

-If you want your app to show up in the dashboard, all you need to do is add a tile.png to your public folder.
+If you want your app to show up in the dashboard, all you need to do is add a tile.png to your public folder root.
 This will alert MCJS that you want your app to be accessible from the dashboard, and it will automatically add it.

-So in theory, you can make a background app that hooks on an existing app, or just runs in the background, without having it showing up in the dashboard simply by not adding the tile.
+(In theory, you can make a background app that hooks on an existing app, or just runs in the background, without having it showing up in the dashboard simply by not adding the tile.
+It's up to you how you use this functionality.)

 Routing
 -------------